Journeyman1337/Journey-CPP-Style-Guide/README.md

 ## Include Files

 To prevent circular inclusion bugs, include files must include the statement `#pragma once` at the top of the file.
-While it is true that `#pragma once` is not a part of any C or C++ standard, it is supported by every significant compiler toolchain including Clang, GCC, MSVC, and Emscripten.
+While it is true that `#pragma once` is not a part of any C or C++ standard, it is supported by every significant compiler tool-chain including Clang, GCC, MSVC, and Emscripten.

 C++ header files that users are meant to include must always end in the file extension `.hpp`.
 These files must never contain function implementations.
 Instead, functions must either be implemented in source files with the `.src` extension, or in "inline" include files with the `.inl` file extension in a sub-folder named `detail`.
 Inline headers must be used for implementing inline and constexpr functions, and must be included at the end of their associated `.hpp` files.